Krakenpine/Daisy-Harmoniqs/README.md

 - *Filter* After distortion, so common for all voices.
 Has controls for cut-off frequency and amount of resonance
 - *LFO* Triangle low frequency oscillator, currently speed can be set from 0.1 Hz to 10 Hz.
 Daisy Pod potentiometer 1 controls the speed, potentiometer 2 controls the amount of LFO applied, see Midi implementation.

-Randomish demo video of sounds: https://youtu.be/WRtZkadA0iA
+Randomish demo video of sounds of version 0.5.0: https://youtu.be/WRtZkadA0iA

 ## Notes